adobe-type-tools/afdko/README.rst

     python setup.py install

-In to be able to run this install command, you must first have installed the development tools for your platform.
+And to be able to run this install command, you must first have installed the development tools for your platform.

 On the Mac, install these with:

 .. code:: sh